sradics/digital-garden/_notes/Team Genius.md

 Recount their achievements. •      Remind them of the team’s beginnings, how they didn’t know each other and how close they’ve become since. •      Reminisce about the high points (and the low points overcome) in the team’s history. •      Most of all, recognize the work of every team member individually, both before the rest of the team and one-on-one. •      Retreat at the right moment.
 Every leader plans the beginning of these events; smart ones plan the ending—especially the part about exiting quickly and on a high note. — location: [3950](kindle://book?action=open&asin=B00OG8AXKO&location=3950) ^ref-19281

 ---
+their achievements. •      Remind them of the team’s beginnings, how they didn’t know each other and how close they’ve become since. •      Reminisce about the high points (and the low points overcome) in the team’s history. •      Most of all, recognize the work of every team member individually, both before the rest of the team and one-on-one. •      Retreat at the right moment.
+Every leader plans the beginning of these events; smart ones plan the ending—especially the part about exiting quickly and on a high note. — location: [4024](kindle://book?action=open&asin=B00OG8AXKO&location=4024) ^ref-56366

+---
 It is usually the best strategy to admit that failure, let the members leave the organization, and conduct a postmortem to determine what went wrong and make sure it doesn’t happen again. — location: [3964](kindle://book?action=open&asin=B00OG8AXKO&location=3964) ^ref-56003

 ---